Shopping showdown — what's greener, plastic or paper? – DW – 04/24/2024

 The production of plastic, made from fossil fuels like crude oil, generates around 3.5% of the global total of greenhouse gas emissions.
 And less than 10% of the more than 400 million metric tons of plastic produced every year is recycled.

-More often than not, plastic waste from Europe and the US is shipped off to countries like Sri Lanka, Malaysia and Indonesia in the Global South.
+More often than not, plastic waste from Europe and the United States is shipped off to countries like Sri Lanka, Malaysia and Indonesia in the Global South.

 Even when facilities are in place to recycle both paper and plastic, it's not so easy.